In our school we use a clip system for behavior.

-Clips start on “Go” – and if a student misbehaves, they or I move a clip (there are no names, since I have 600+ students) to “Caution.”
+At the beginning of each class, all clips start on “Go” – and if a student misbehaves, they or I move a clip to “Caution.”
 That just means “warning.”
 If a student has to move to “Stop,” that means “time out.”
+Since only a couple or few students have to move their clips in a given class period, it’s not difficult to remember who had to move the clips.
+(I would also mark it on the seating chart to help me grade their effort.)

-Here are the clip art signs you can use to make your own chart.
+Here are the signs you can use to make your own chart.

 4 thoughts on “Clip Behavior System”